UFWebApps/Bootcamp4_2019/Readme.md

     *You will use this later in the project when you start to style your page*

 2. Install the [create-react-app](https://github.com/facebook/create-react-app#creating-an-app)
-To help us get started quickly, we will be using the create-react-app, a template generator for creating React Applciations quickly without having to install a ton of external dependencies.
+To help us get started quickly, we will be using the create-react-app, a template generator for creating React Applications quickly without having to install a ton of external dependencies.

 Run the command in terminal to create a starter application my-app (note: you can change this to bootcamp4 if you like.)